julelang/manual/src/std/os.md

 ```jule
 fn Run(*self)!
 ```
 Starts the specified command and waits for it to complete\.
+Wait operation is blocking\.

 ### Wait
 ```jule
 fn Wait(*self)!: int
 ```
 Waits for the command to exit\.
 The command must have been started by \[Cmd\.Start\]\.
 It releases any resources associated with the \[Cmd\]\.
 After calling it, Cmd will be ready to reuse\.
+Wait operation is blocking\.

 ## DirEntry
 ```jule